Study: Infants Can Distinguish Between Leaders And Bullies, Respect-Based Power And Fear-Based Power

-Twenty-one-month old infants can, just like adults, distinguish between leaders and bullies, respect-based power, and fear-based power, new study published in the Proceedings of the National Academy of Sciences shows.
+Twenty-one-month-old infants can, just like adults, distinguish between leaders and bullies, respect-based power, and fear-based power, a new study published in the Proceedings of the National Academy of Sciences shows.

 In an effort to prove their main hypothesis, study authors, Francesco Margonia, Renée Baillargeon, and Luca Suriana, conducted a series of experiments.
-Since 21-month-old children are too young to coherently, and verbally explain their thinking, researchers examined the infants’ eye-gazing behavior.
+Since 21-month-old children are too young to coherently and verbally explain their thinking, researchers examined the infants’ eye-gazing behavior.

-The research is based on the so called “violation-of-expectation” method, which relies on the fact that infants stare longer at events that contradict their preconceived notions.
+The research is based on the so-called “violation-of-expectation” method, which relies on the fact that infants stare longer at events that contradict their preconceived notions.

 Margonia, Baillargeon, and Suriana examined whether infants can distinguish between two types of social power: respect-based power, and fear-based power.
 Respect-based power refers to power wielded by a competent authority figure, a leader.
 Fear-based power refers to power asserted by a bully.